ninjaaron/pyfil/README.rst

 - all of these are overridden by --join

-Iterators will also try to serialize each returned object as json if they are not strings. json objects will be indented if only one is being printed.
-If --loop is set or an number of objects is being serialzed from an iterator, it will be one object per-line. --force-oneline-json extends this policy to printing single json objects as well.
+Iterators will also try to serialize each returned object as json if they are not strings. json objects will be indented if only one object is being printed.
+If --loop is set or several of objects are being serialzed from an iterator, it will be one object per-line.
+--force-oneline-json extends this policy to printing single json objects as well.

 examples:

 .. code:: bash

   $ # None gets skipped
-  $ rep None
+  $ pyfil None
   $ # strings and numbers just print
-  $ rep sys.platfrom
+  $ pyfil sys.platfrom
   linux
-  $ rep math.pi
+  $ pyfil math.pi
   3.141592653589793
   $ # objects try to print as json
-  $ rep sys.path
+  $ pyfil sys.path
   [
     "/home/ninjaaron/.local/bin",
     "/usr/lib/python35.zip",